scs-edpo/lab04-flowing-retail/docs/submissions/A1_E1_Gr4_KafkaStart.md

 - The observations indicate that shutting down Zookeeper before running the system affects the connectivity and functionality of the producers and consumer, highlighting Zookeeper's critical role in initial system setup and maintenance.
 Zookeeper serves in managing the Kafka cluster, including broker health checks, leader election, and maintaining overall cluster stability.
 - The Kafka Container Logs indicate that the system is unable to establish a connection with the broker, which is a direct result of Zookeeper being down.
 - Topics were created previously
+- Additional monitoring shows that when the producer (examined with the click event test) is activated, consumer 1 is able to receive the events.
+However, upon initiation of consumer 2, it assumes control of the events that were formerly managed by consumer 1.
+Thus, for this scenario, it appears that only one consumer is capable of processing the events at any given time.

 # E02 - Impact of Load and Batch Size on Processing Latency
-//TODO test the linger.ms effect
-## E02-01: ...

 ### Parameters and Process

 - **Lab:** 02 Part2 Eye-tracking main.
-- **Action:** Adjust the batch size in the clickStream-producer configuration: batch.size
+- **Action:** Adjust the batch size and linger in the clickStream-producer configuration:
+  - batch.size
     - default is 16384 bytes (16KB)
     - set it to batch.size=65536 bytes (64KB)
+  - linger.ms
+    - set linger.ms=60000 (1 minute)

 - Measure the latency by capturing the time when the record is sent and when the acknowledgment is received.
 Adding below code snippets to the ClicksProducer and EyeTrackerProducer.
 ```java